 Technology-Specific Statistics and Trends

-In 2023, companies will continue to invest in technologies like artificial intelligence (AI), the internet of things (IoT), cloud computing, big data and analytics, blockchain, and more to optimize operations, minimize efforts, and boost efficiency.
+In 2023, companies will continue to invest in technologies like artificial intelligence (AI), the Internet of Things (IoT), cloud computing, big data and analytics, blockchain, and more to optimise operations, minimise efforts, and boost efficiency.

-- 31% of organizations predict they will run more than 75% of their workloads in the cloud by the end of 2023, and 20% already do.
+- 31% of organisations predict they will run more than 75% of their workloads in the cloud by the end of 2023, and 20% already do.

 - 86% of companies believe cloud technology is critical to digital transformation.